-Understanding state grants
+Understanding state programs

 State aid includes academically competitive and need-based grants that do not typically have to be repaid.
 For need-based grants, students should complete the Free Application for Federal Student Aid (FAFSA) before the state deadline.
 The state's department of higher education determines the criteria for student awards.

 The Missouri Department of Higher Education administers a number of state grants and scholarships to Missouri residents.
-Columbia College participates in both the Bright Flight Program and the Access Missouri Financial Assistance Programs.
+Columbia College participates in the Fast Track Workforce Incentive Grant, Bright Flight, and the Access Missouri Financial Assistance Programs.

 Columbia College participates in several Florida state-funded programs.
 Florida residents are encouraged to research eligibility requirements and apply to scholarship programs where Columbia College is listed as a participating institution.